alf-p-steinbach/Expressive-Cpp/README.md

 message, by the `$fail` macro.
 If instead you use the basic pure C++ `fail` function then you get just exactly the specified message.
 Usually the function name is enough to identify where the exception occurred and what it's about.

+## Function declarations

+Both the raw C++ syntax and its semantics distinguish between routines that do produce expression result values, and those that don't.
+But it's a difference that for historical reasons is toned down, so much that in some cases it can't be deduced by just reading a function definition!, and it's not there in the raw C++ terminology: the C and C++ terminology is to call all routines &ldquo;functions&rdquo;.
+The Expressive C++ pseudo keywords `$proc` and `$func` are purely syntactic sugar to let you communicate more clearly the *intent* of a function declaration.

+For, the purpose of high level source code, as opposed to writing assembly code, is primarily to communicate the intended meaning *to human readers*.

+In addition to `$proc` and `$func` the `$lambda` keyword denotes a main
+category:

+* **`$proc`**:
+   A function that does not produce an expression result value.
+It's a function with `void` result.
+* **`$func`**:
+   A function that's *intended* to be one that produces an expression result value.
+It's *intended* to have a non-`void` result.
+If it doesn't then most probably that's a bug.
+* **`$lambda`**:
+   A function that doesn't have a name.
+It's anonymous and it's defined on the spot, right here where it's used (plus it has some more interesting properties exemplified below).
+It can produce an expression result value, or not; by default it doesn't.

+### Historical reasons for the raw C++ terminology versus notation mismatch

+The C language in the early 1970’s, ancestor of modern C++, introduced the then novel and to some, at the time, abhorrent idea of regarding every routine as a **function**: that every routine call produced some expression result value, that just could be ignored and discarded if it wasn't meaningful.
+If an expression result type was not declared the routine would implicitly have `int` return type, and would often just produce some garbage value value.
+The expression result type was called the function's **return type**, and the concept of an implicit `int` return type is known as &ldquo;**implicit int**&rdquo;.

+Just some years after, when Bjarne Stroustrup conceived of C++ in 1979-80, the C compilers at AT&T already supported `void` as return type for functions that did not really produce expression result values.
+Perhaps warnings about calls not using the apparent return values, had become too great an annoyance?
+Anyway, the routine unification idealism had met practical reality and had lost, already in 1980.
+And with the stronger typing in C++ the implicit `int`, which mainly supported the now dropped unification, has also been dropped: it's not valid in C++ code.
+Backing up that notational de-unification with corresponding de-unified semantics, in C++ returning from a non-`void` function without producing a return value is now formally Undefined Behavior.

+So, after the de-unification in C++, somewhere around 1980, we now have

+* routines that do produce expression  result values and sometimes model mathematical functions, called `function` in the Pascal language and `$func` in Expressive C++; and
+* the more purely action-oriented `void` routines that are unlike anything in maths, called `procedure` in Pascal and `$proc` in Expressive C++.

+Raw C++ just pays lip service to the original and early dropped C unification idea by *keeping the original unification terminology* with all routines referred to as &ldquo;functions&rdquo;, whether they produce expression values or not.